Telehealth platforms require a unique approach to service design. Learn how Star tackles this complicated problem.

 That being said, there is a tremendous opportunity to accelerate innovation through unexpected partnerships.
 For example, a digital health startup could collaborate with home appliance makers, furniture brands, or Cloud and telecom service providers.
 This would allow the startup to use the scale and expertise of these companies in building their own products; it would also help the startup integrate its offering into existing ecosystems and devices.

 The digital transformation of healthcare (and, indeed, all industries) will generate new collaboration models, channels, and partnerships.
 It’s important to pay attention to how ethical and economically sustainable they will be for all stakeholders.

 Providing incentives for all stakeholders

 In telehealth, more than patients and doctors need to be considered.
-Employers, government and public institutions, pharmaceuticals, and insurance companies are also key stakeholders.
-And there are others to take into consideration when designing telehealth services.
+Employers, government and public institutions, pharmaceuticals and insurance companies are also key stakeholders.
+And there are others to take into consideration when for telehealth services.

 Therefore, starting at the right place is critical for telehealth design.
 Providing task automation for healthcare providers and convenient health insights for patients are often good introductions to a more comprehensive telehealth service.

 We are living in a new paradigm for healthcare and remote health services.
 With the wellness sector booming (meditation apps, yoga, etc.), patients are no longer passively receiving health advice.
 Instead, they are taking an active role and becoming the central actors in the ecosystem.